 "It’s an absolute pleasure to be part of, and contribute to, a vibrant university that values the importance of Indigenous research."

 UTS was the only university in Australia to attract funding for more than one Discovery Indigenous project, with 13 projects awarded nationally.
 Pro Vice-Chancellor (Indigenous Leadership and Engagement) Professor Michael McDaniel says the result reflects the strength of UTS’s commitment to Indigenous outcomes.

 “I attribute the success to our wonderful people and our comprehensive whole-of-university approach that we adopted in 2011.”

-In addition to the UTS-led projects, Associate Professor Gawaian Bodkin-Andrews from the Faculty of Arts and Social Sciences is part of a research team led by the Australian Catholic University, which received a Discovery Indigenous grant to improve health and wellbeing outcomes for Aboriginal and Torres Strait Islander peoples by informing culturally responsive practice for social workers.
+In addition to the UTS-led projects, Associate Professor Gawaian Bodkin-Andrews from the UTS Centre for the Advancement of Indigenous Knowledges (within the Faculty of Arts and Social Sciences) is working with an all Indigenous research team led by Kamilaroi scholar Dr Bindi Bennett (at the University of Sunshine Coast) on a Discovery Indigenous grant to improve health and wellbeing outcomes for Aboriginal and Torres Strait Islander peoples by informing culturally responsive practice for social workers.

 “I particularly want to congratulate all those involved in these successes,” says McDaniel.
 “I also believe our best is yet to come.”

 UTS secured a total of $15 million for 42 projects across four categories of ARC funding for 2018.
 This included $9 million for 26 Discovery Projects, $3.9 million for 11 Discovery Early Career Researcher grants and $1.4 million for three Linkage Infrastructure, Equipment and Facilities grants.